Damika-Anupama/Social-Media-Application-Backend/README.md

     - groups
     - etc.
   - xp level goes down
-    - when your posts reported
+    - when your posts are reported
     - when unfriend someone
     - unsuccessful pages and groups
     - etc.